My healthcare rights

 - Have my concerns addressed in a transparent and timely way

 - Share my experience and participate to improve the quality of care and health services

 Barwon Health is a teaching hospital.
 With your consent, a student, junior doctor or nurse might observe, help with or perform your treatment under supervision.
 If you have any questions, please discuss them with your treating team.

 How does Barwon Health protect my privacy?

-Barwon Health is required by law to handle your personal and health information in accordance with The Health Records Act 2001, as well as other relevant legislation relating to confidentiality and privacy.
+Barwon Health is required by law to handle your personal and health information in accordance with The Health Records Act 2001 (VIC), as well as other relevant legislation relating to confidentiality and privacy.

-Your information may also be used for secondary purposes that relate directly to the primary purpose of collection; for example, quality improvement and planning activities, billing, funding requirements, mandatory reporting or where the information is required by law.
+Your information may also be used for secondary purposes that relate directly to the primary purpose of collection.
+For example, quality improvement and planning activities, billing, funding requirements, mandatory government reporting or where the information is required by law.

 Advocacy contacts for Barwon South West Area